mdesjardins/react-a11y-select/README.md

 * More tests (there basically aren't any right now)
 * Use Flow for typechecking
-* The double-use of `React.cloneElement` is not the most performant thing in the world, would like to fix that. :)
 * An `<OptGroup>` element would be nice.
 * Need to record a screencast of the screen reader in action.
 * Need to look at selecting a letter jumping in the list.